CODEBYMALIKA/Portfolio-Simple-Website/README.md

   -CSS

 ## How to view
-You can access my portfolio website by visiting[Link].Feel free to explore the content and get in touch!
+You can access my portfolio website by visiting[https://codebymalika.github.io/Portfolio-Simple-Website/].Feel free to explore the content and get in touch!

 ## contributing